814-865-7488 sustainability@psu.edu

 This screening is part of the year-long series Our Common Purpose, celebrating the 250th anniversary of the signing of the Declaration of Independence and examining where we’ve been and where we might be going as a nation, as we try to reaffirm society’s commitment to truth, justice for all, and a commitment to a collective future that benefits everyone.
 Our Common Purpose is co-presented by Sustain Penn State, the College of Liberal Arts, the McCourtney Institute for Democracy, the Bellisario College of Communications, and others.

-Following the screening there will be a panel discussion examining the state of science in our public discourse and policymaking today and how we can protect its role in our decisionmaking.
+Following the screening there was a panel discussion examining the state of science in our public discourse and policymaking today and how we can address issues of disinformation and science literacy.
+The panel included:

 Merchants of Doubt, a provocative and improbably entertaining documentary by Robert Kenner, means to make people angry, and to make them think.
 It will surely do the former.
 I’d like to think it will do the latter.